yeong-hwan/yeong-hwan/README.md

 ### Objectives
 - I majored in Computer Science, and I will graduate in August 2024.
-- Interested in Backend Developer position and can develop Web API using **Spring Boot**.
+- Interested in Backend Developer position and can develop Web API using Spring Boot.
 - I want to grow into Backend Engineer in the future.

 ### Experience

 - **Blue Point**
   > Research Assistant |  Sep.2020-Dec.2020  |  Seoul, Korea

   Management of open innovation businesses to connect Corporate and Start-ups
   Investment execution for promising Start-ups